Stochastic Modelling of Symmetric Positive Definite Material Tensors: Stochastic modelling

-The important advantage we see in this last representation, vis-a-vis the first two considered before, is that it separates out the eigenvalues $\lambda^{(i)}$ resp.\ their logarithms $y^{(i)} = \log \lambda^{(i)}$ ---which physically may be conductivities or resistances---from the angle-like parameters defining $\skewsym\in\F{so}(d)$, which one may use for fine-tuning in the stochastic modelling.
+\end{linenomath} \rvsi{The advantage we see in this last representation} is that it separates out the eigenvalues $\lambda^{(i)}$ resp.\ their logarithms $y^{(i)} = \log \lambda^{(i)}$ ---which physically may be conductivities or resistances---from the angle-like parameters defining $\skewsym\in\F{so}(d)$, which one may use for fine-tuning in the stochastic modelling. \rvsi{A similar approach as regards the modelling of rotations through their rotation angles has been proposed in \cite{Grigoriu2016}.}